-Indicator 32 Unemployed persons in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result Unemployed persons in Ribble Valley - 3.6% compared to 8% in the North West and 8% in England. ·
+Indicator 32 Unemployed persons in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result Unemployed persons in Ribble Valley - 2.7% compared to 5.2% in the North West and 4.2% in England.

-Indicator 33 Number of people claiming a key benefit in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result 9% in Ribble Valley compared to 19% in the North West and 15% in England.
+Indicator 33 Number of people claiming a key benefit in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result 4.8% in Ribble Valley compared to 10.3% in the North West and 8.6% in England.

-Indicator 34 Employed persons in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result Employed persons in Ribble Valley - 82% compared to 69% in the North West and 71% in England.
-Employment types - As at 2014 there were 18,900 full time employees and 6,900 part-time employees in the borough.
-The percentage of employment in the private sector was 84.9%.
+Indicator 34 Employed persons in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result Employed persons in Ribble Valley - 78.1% compared to 68.7% in the North West and 69.1% in England.

-Indicator 35 Weekly earnings in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result In 2015 Ribble Valley had residence based weekly median earnings of £452.40, which is above the UK figure of £425.80 and the highest in Lancashire.
+Indicator 35 Weekly earnings in Ribble Valley Target Monitor only Related Policy Business and Employment Development Result In 2016 Ribble Valley had residence based weekly median earnings of £554, which is above the UK figure of £541.